This is the ultimate guide to planning a successful training event and hiring the BEST training venue.

 In this article, we are focusing on tutor-led training which takes place within a classroom or training venue.

-Tutor-led training requires physical space, so the next step is to consider where you want to hold the training.
-There are several options:
+Face to face training requires physical space, so the next step is to consider where you want to hold the training.
+There are several options and there are different benefits for each one

 The training environment plays a significant role in the success of any training course.
 As training courses are a significant investment, it is important to choose the right venue…one that will help you to maximise learning opportunities.